GithubActionTestingOrg/AutoMergeAction/README.md

 ```

 Where:
- - token - is yours github secret token
+ - token - it's yours github secret token
  - head  - name of yours main branch which needs to be updated